Ohio Star quilt pattern

 Piecing the Flying Geese units

-Repeat step 7 of the Flying Geese mini quilt to make four FG units using the background 4½in x 8½in pieces and coloured 4½in squares.
+Make four Flying Geese units using the background 4½in x 8½in pieces and coloured 4½in squares.
+For help with piecing Flying Geese units, check out our handy tutorial.

 Assembling the quilt top